 What time should I arrive?

-You should report to the James Daly Field House (Max Bell Centre) 1 ½ to 2 hours before your Convocation ceremony.
+You should report to the James Daly Field House (Max Bell Centre) 1 ½ hours before your Convocation ceremony.
 Early arrival will allow you time to review the pronunciation of your name with the Presenter and, should you choose to purchase them, time for individual professional portraits to be taken.
 For more information, see Souvenirs & Photos.

 To avoid congestion, family and friends should use the designated entrance to the Investors Group Athletic Centre (wheelchair accessible); they should not accompany you to the Field House.

 The convocation ceremony is a formal occasion, so dress clothes would be appropriate.
 However, keep in mind that the academic gowns can be warm.
 We recommend that you do not wear suit jackets, sports coats, or heavy sweaters under your gown.
 For safety reasons, we also recommend shoes with a lower heel.
 The length of the gowns is mid-knee to mid-calf.
 Please note the following academic regalia guidelines.

 As the Convocation ceremony is a traditional and formal event, graduands shall wear only the University-approved regalia to participate in the Convocation ceremonies.